 Steamship Fleets of the PEOPLE'S REPUBLIC OF CHINA

 Another category of major operators is the State-owned fleets operated by the PRC's different geographic Maritime Bureaus after 1949.
 Our listing so far focuses on cargo and passengers ships and Yangtse ferries operated in the Mao era, and the final generation of Yangtse river ferries which expanded rapidly in the Deng era, but then declined.
 These ships are presented in the PDF files named below.
-It is believed that none of the ships illustrated on this page sailed outside of Chinese coastal waters when registered in the PRC.
+It is believed that none of the passenger ships illustrated on this page sailed outside of Chinese coastal waters when registered in the PRC.

 Shanghai Maritime Bureau HOPING, ZHANDOU, HEPING, QIAN SHAO and ZHE HAI cargo ships